(Review) AirHelp: 1 year and 4 months to get compensation

-- When asked, the employee at the airport said she had instructions for not warning passengers since it wouldn’t disrupt connecting flights
+- The employee at the airport said she had instructions for not warning passengers since it wouldn’t disrupt connecting flights.

-- I asked (three times to different people) if my connection from Ponta Delgada to Flores was guaranteed and three times they said yes (I knew for a fact this would not be possible)
+- I asked (three times to different people) if my connection from Ponta Delgada to Flores was guaranteed.
+Three times they said yes (I knew for a fact this would not be possible).

-- We were the only two passengers from Lisbon with a connecting flight and I knew SATA would not risk complaints from other passengers on the islands because of just two people, so they wouldn’t wait for us (and, believe me, I understand this)
+- We were the only two passengers from Lisbon with a connecting flight.
+I knew SATA would not risk complaints from other passengers on the islands because of just two people, so they wouldn’t wait for us (and, believe me, I understand this).

-- Upon arrival in Ponta Delgada, we were greeted with local employees advising us to file a complaint for compensation and a voucher for meals and a hotel in… Angra do Heroísmo (Terceira)
+- Upon arrival in Ponta Delgada, we were greeted with local employees advising us to file a complaint for compensation and a voucher for meals and a hotel in… Angra do Heroísmo (Terceira, a different island).

-- There were no flights available from Ponta Delgada to Flores in the next days, so they flew us to Terceira where we stayed for one night and flew to Flores the next day at 5 p.m.
+- There were no flights available from Ponta Delgada to Flores in the following days, so they flew us to Terceira, where we stayed for one night and flew to Flores the next day at 5 p.m.

 And the average processing time is… 299 days.

-To be fair, I did try to file a complaint with SATA first but the website is a headache!
+To be fair, I did try to file a complaint with SATA first, but the website is a headache!
 And, well, they have to work on that too.
-A company shouldn’t be afraid of dealing with a customer who complaints.
+A company shouldn’t be afraid of dealing with a customer who files a complaint.
 That means they still care enough to discuss it.
-When they go silent and disappear, that’s when they’re gone.
+When clients go silent and disappear, that’s when they’re gone for good.

-In my previous working life, I was the voice on the other side of the phone for almost 3 years speaking to enraged customers.
-After that, for almost 4 I was the leader of a team who handled nothing but complaints every day.
+In my previous working life, I was the voice on the other side of the phone for almost three years, speaking to enraged customers.
+After that, I managed a team that handled nothing but complaints every day for nearly four years.
 Do you know what pissed the clients the most?
-Feeling they were being neglected and listening to the “it’s being taken care” excuses.
+Feeling they were being neglected and listening to the “it’s being taken care of” excuses.